Content

 Content methods read and write entries under /{collectionSlug} and bulk routes.
 They use your API key (CMS routes), not end-user tokens.

 const noma = createClient({ projectId, apiKey })Entry bodies use a data object keyed by each field’s name from the schema (usually kebab-case, e.g. meta-title).
-System fields such as state, locale, and published_at sit next to data on create and update.
+System fields such as locale and published_at sit next to data on create and update. state is accepted on create only — saves never change publish state.

 content.list